|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Further details are contained within appendix B of the IPS.

-written repurchase agreements (collateralized with permissible securities having a market value of at least 102% of the investment) with any eligible Ohio financial institution that is a member of the federal reserve system or federal home loan bank,
+Written repurchase agreements (collateralized with permissible securities having a market value of at least one hundred two per cent of the investment) with any eligible Ohio financial institution that is a member of the federal reserve system or federal home loan bank,

 It is anticipated that the entire tier I allocation, in addition to a portion of the tier II allocation will accommodate this requirement.